fossmanjack/manciple-rn/doc/testing/testing-76182.2.md

 - [x] Tag add window works
 - [x] Adding new item with tags works
 - [x] Adding existing item with new tags works

+### ItemStore Functionality

+- [ ] View renders as expected
+- [ ] Items can be expanded
+- [ ] Items can be plussed and minused, updating correctly
+- [ ] Items can be swept to bring up delete prompt
+- [ ] Sweep all does something else?
+Not sure yet
+- [ ] Add new item (posts to no list)
+- [ ] Attempting to add existing item fails
+- [ ] Add existing item with quantity updates default quantity
+- [ ] Carousel changes as expected (delete photo)
+- [ ] Sort order works
+- [ ] Tags display correctly

 ### Pantry functionality